Compliance: why the financial sector should listen to its customers

 1. Make it memorable

 If something is highly complex with far-reaching consequences is it inherently dull?
 Of course not, it’s is the opposite.
 However, the seriousness of regulation and risk in financial services can be a blocker to creativity.
 But what if compliance training was so engaging, people couldn’t get enough of it?
 It’s not impossible although it does require organisations to change the perception that serious equates to boring.

-A great example of this is GDPR Sorted - the learning game we developed to teach people about the new data protection regulation.
-You can’t get more serious than that!
+A great example of this is Cybersecurity Sorted, the learning game we developed to make employees the first line of defence against cyberthreats.
 By leveraging all the reasons why people love to play games, it is possible to turn complex compliance topics into highly creative and engaging digital learning experiences.
 Games use a variety of mechanics to keep people playing including things like colourful stimuli, sound effects, scoring, levels and humour.
 They also enable people to play repeatedly until they master the topic.
 When you apply game techniques to compliance content it makes it far more memorable and encourages people to take part; they want to reach the end because they want to win.